Tweety-Lab/DocumentationGenerator/README.md

 ## ❔ Why Documentation Generator?
 Documentation Generator is built to be lightweight and developer-first.
 Every page is created from a template that can be easily modified, replaced or left as-is to take advantage of small file sizes and fast perfomance using a clean built-in theme.

 The Development experience is designed to be as simple and easy as possible.
-There's tools to preview what your site will look like in real-time, documentation to guide you, and complete freedom under the MIT license to remove any watermarks, branding, or anything else you don’t need on your site.
+There's tools to preview what your site will look like in real-time, easy building, and complete freedom under the MIT license to remove any watermarks, branding, or anything else you don’t need on your site.

 ## 📝 Getting Started
 To begin creating a Documentation Generator site, download the setup from the `Releases` section.
 After installing Documentation Generator, create a new folder to hold your Markdown files and add a `navbar.json` file.
 This file controls how pages in your documentation ara accessed through the Navigation Bar.